-If you notice the display resolution greyed out after Windows 11 update, Outdated or incompatible graphics drivers can prevent you from modifying the display resolution.
-And updating your graphics drivers is a good first step to troubleshoot this issue.
+If you notice the display resolution greyed out after the Windows 11 update, Outdated or incompatible graphics drivers can prevent you from modifying the display resolution.
+Updating your graphics drivers is a good first step to troubleshoot this issue.

 - Locate and expand the “Display adapters” category to see your graphics card.